-Join us for a presentation by artists Lisa Ross and Mukaddas Mijit on their collaborations in both video and photography and their work documenting Uyghur culture for nearly 15 years.
-As part of this discussion, Ross and Mijit will consider modern and contemporary artists in the Uyghur Diaspora and examine several questions: What is meant by Uyghur culture and can it survive outside of its homeland?
+Artists Lisa Ross and Mukaddas Mijit gave a presentation on their collaborations in both video and photography and their work documenting Uyghur culture for nearly 15 years.
+As part of this discussion, Ross and Mijit considered modern and contemporary artists in the Uyghur Diaspora and examined several questions: What is meant by Uyghur culture and can it survive outside of its homeland?
 What is the responsibility of Uyghur artists living around the world to maintain, transmit, and share their culture?

 Lisa Ross is a New York-based artist.
 She received an MFA in Visual Arts from Columbia University.
 She has exhibited in the U.S., Europe, and Asia including the Rubin Museum of Art, New York; Fotografiska Museum, Sweden; Rencontres D’Arles Foto Festival, and La Vielle Charite, France; Tianshui Biennale, China, University of London, SOAS, Brunei Gallery, UK; UC Berkeley and Harvard University.
 Ross has taught at Parsons School of Design and Columbia University, and pioneered a photo program for LGBT and homeless youth in NYC.
 She has worked on photography projects in North Africa, Central Asia, China, Europe and Azerbaijan.
 Ross received a Hayward Prize through the American Austrian Foundation, is 2016 grantee of Asian Cultural Council, was a 2016 Artist-in-Residence at the Watermill Center, and a 2018 Artist in Residence at View Art Gallery, Lanzhou, China.
 Her solo exhibition I can’t sleep: Homage to a Uyghur Homeland opens January 17th at Miyako Yoshinaga.